-This is Asia’s first Space Institute and the first in the world to offer a complete range of undergraduate, postgraduate, doctoral programmes with specific focus on space science, technology and applications.
-The institute has the unique mandate of encouraging and equipping brilliant youngsters from all parts of the country to take up an exciting career as Scientist/Engineer in the Indian Space Research Organisation.
+This is Asia’s first Space Institute and the first in the world to offer a complete range of undergraduate, postgraduate, doctoral programmes with a specific focus on space science, technology and applications.
+The institute has the unique mandate of encouraging and equipping brilliant youngsters from all parts of the country to take up an exciting career as a Scientist/Engineer in the Indian Space Research Organisation.

 For an aspiring 10+2 pass out the IIST offers three specialisations in its flagship B.Tech programmes.
 The B.Tech (Physical Science) programme primarily aims at training students in fundamental areas of physical science for application in space sciences and technology.
 The programme has been designed keeping such science requirements of space research in mind and has courses in Astronomy and Astrophysics, Remote Sensing, Earth System Science and Chemical Systems.